NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Made user input more lenient, less errors will be thrown and the application will just deal with input values even if they don't make much sense.
 - A lot of performance optimizations and layout improvements.
 - Fixed issue where the arena was always incorrectly rotated and mirrored.
-- Fixed issue where restoring V3 would remove the original survival file from the application's Content folder and as a result will no longer work.
+- Fixed issue where restoring the original V3 spawnset would remove the survival file from the application's 'Content' folder and as a result the option no longer works until the file is put back (either by re-downloading the application or by doing it manually).
-- Fixed issue where the application wouldn't start up anymore after the first time (not confirmed yet).
+- Fixed issue where the application would not start up after using it (not confirmed yet).
+- Renamed Pyramid preset to Qbert.
+- Renamed Cage preset to Cage Rectangular.
+- Renamed Random preset to Random Noise.
-- Added new arena presets: Cage Ellipse, Ellipse, Hill, Random Gaps, Random Islands, Random Pillars, and Qbert.
+- Added new arena presets: Cage Ellipse, Ellipse, Hill, Pyramid, Random Gaps, Random Islands, and Random Pillars.
 - Removed Default Flat preset (can now be created using the new Ellipse preset).
+- Added wall thickness parameter to Cage Rectangular preset.
-- Added more parameters to existing presets.
+- Added offset parameters to Qbert preset.
-- Renamed and improved some existing presets.
 - Added ability to rotate and flip the arena.
 - Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.
 - Added multiple tile selection to the arena editor.